schuerstedt/Backlog.md/backlogsession/BACKLOGSESSION-INSTRUCTIONS.md

 ### Automated Documentation:

 The `Session-Chat-Log.md` and `Session-Summary.md` MUST be automatically generated and updated by the SA at appropriate points during and at the end of the session.
 This ensures comprehensive documentation without explicit user requests.
+SA must honor the front matter section in doc files and ensure that this is not changed or modified.

 ### File System Interaction: